News

 Melinda Isaacs, development executive at Liberty Two Degrees (L2D).
 Image supplied

 Isaacs’ leadership in driving L2D’s development strategy has significantly shaped some of South Africa’s most iconic shopping centres, including Sandton City.
-One of her remarkable achievements is spearheading L2D’s sustainability initiatives.
+One of her remarkable achievements is spearheading L2D’s energy initiatives.

 Notable projects include South Africa’s largest rooftop solar installation at Eastgate Shopping Centre and the innovative solar trees, which were recognised at the 2023 Steel Awards.